talhahai/ColorPicker/README.md

 # ColorPicker
-A windows form application to get color below our cursor pointer
+A windows form application to get color below cursor pointer.

 ##How to use